Levi Stevens House

-Levi Stevens House, also known as the Stevens-Thatcher-Crosson House, is a historic home located at Aurora, Dearborn County, Indiana.
-It was built in 1849, and is a 2 1/2-story, three bay, Greek Revival style 2/3 I-house.
-It has an "L"-shaped plan, sits on a rough cut limestone foundation, and has a low side gable roof.
+Levi Stevens House, also known as the Stevens-Thatcher-Crosson House, is a historic home located at Aurora, Indiana.
+It was built in 1849, and is a 2 1/2-story, three-bay, Greek Revival style 2/3 I-house.
+It has an L-shaped plan, sits on a rough-cut limestone foundation, and has a low, side-gable roof.
 It has a one-story rear kitchen addition.

 It was added to the National Register of Historic Places in 1996.

 Facade restoration of paint and shutters was completed in 2018.